brains-on-code/eyetracking-program-comprehension-comments/README.md

 ## Contact

-For any questions or issues related to this replication package, please contact Youssef Abdelsalam at [s8yoabde@stud.uni-saarland.de].
+For any questions or issues related to this replication package, please contact Youssef Abdelsalam at [abdelsalam@cs.uni-saarland.de].